Introduction

 Diabetes

-Lastly, a patient with pre-existing condition such as diabetes can also be prone to UTI.
-A diabetic patient mostly have urological issues.
+Lastly, a patient with a pre-existing condition such as diabetes can also be prone to UTI.
+A diabetic patient mostly has urological issues.
 If you currently have diabetes, it would be best to check with a specialty doctor to diagnose your kidney health.

 These 10 causes of UTI are composed of common day-to-day activities that people do.
 By understanding each, patients, especially women can prevent the possibility of contracting the disease.
 Furthermore, they can remain a healthier urinary system, and prevent developing other kidney conditions.